-The MPhil in Celtic Studies is designed to give students the opportunity to concentrate on the study of aspects of the history and culture of Celtic peoples from antiquity until the present day.
+The MPhil in Celtic Studies is designed to give students the opportunity to concentrate on the study of aspects of the history and culture of Celtic peoples from antiquity to the present day.
 As well as core options in language, literature and linguistics, a wide range of optional subjects are available, including archaeology, art, history, and law.
-The MPhil in Celtic Studies is suitable both for candidates wishing to proceed to a research degree and for those who wish to spend only two years at Oxford on a free-standing degree.
+The MPhil in Celtic Studies is suitable if you wish to proceed to a research degree or if you would like to spend only two years at Oxford on a free-standing degree.

-This two-year course is normally restricted to candidates who have taken a first degree in a relevant subject area; however, it is also suitable for candidates with no previous background in Celtic, but with sufficient linguistic ability to acquire grounding in Welsh and/or Irish quickly.
+This two-year course is normally restricted to those who have taken a first degree in a relevant subject area; however, it is also suitable for students with no previous background in Celtic, but with sufficient linguistic ability to acquire grounding in Welsh and/or Irish quickly.

 - three option papers (either by essay or written examination)

-The option papers allow you to study both Irish and Welsh or only one of the two.
-You may also select Celtic archaeology or history of the Celtic-speaking peoples, as well as linguistic and literary options.
-Although the regulations are flexible enough to allow for individual preferences, there is also a compulsory language element requiring the close study of medieval texts in the original language(s).
+The option papers allow you to focus on both Irish and Welsh or on only one of the two.
+If you wish, you may also select aspects of the archaeology or history of the Celtic-speaking peoples, as well as linguistic and literary options.
+Although the regulations are flexible enough to allow for individual preferences, there is a compulsory language element requiring the close study of texts in the original language(s).

 Proven and potential academic excellence

 As a minimum, applicants should hold or be predicted to achieve the equivalent of the following UK qualifications:

 a first-class or strong upper second-class undergraduate degree with honours as a minimum, in a relevant course of academic study, such as Welsh, Irish or Celtic studies, linguistics, literature or history.

 Applicants for the MPhil must show clear evidence of the linguistic ability to acquire one or two Celtic languages within the duration of the course.
 Applicants selected for this course will have shown clear evidence of linguistic ability and a serious interest in acquiring new knowledge and skills.